RedHatProductSecurity/trestle-demo/docs/getting_started.md

 make regenerate-cd
 ```

-When you run `git status`, you should see a file addition under the `markdown/components/hello-world-pvp/This Sytem` directory.
+When you run `git status`, you should see a file addition under the `markdown/components/hello-world-pvp/Hello World PVP` directory.
 Navigate to the new Markdown file in the directory and add a control implementation details.

 Run the `assemble-cd` command to ensure that the Markdown changes are reflected in the OSCAL component definitions.